VoegelePieter/EL30-Clinic-Application/README.md

 #### Configuring the Backend

 You may want to change some configuration, like `port`, `doctor_amount`, `room_amount`, `opening_time`, `closing_time`, `break_time`.
 For this, navigate to the `server.toml` in `*/backend`

+## Frontend Usage

+### Accessing the Frontend

+1. Open your preferred web browser.
+2. Enter the local URL provided by the Live Server, typically `http://127.0.0.1:8080`.

+### Managing Patients

+- **Manage Patients**: This button opens a modal where you can create new patients, update existing ones, or delete them.
+  - **Creating a New Patient**: Fill in the patient's name and phone number, then click "Create Patient".
+  - **Updating or Deleting a Patient**: Select a patient from the dropdown menu to update their details or delete them.

+### Creating Appointments

+- **Create Appointment**: This button opens a modal to schedule a new appointment.
+Fill in the necessary information such as the date, doctor, appointment type, start time, patient, and room, then click "Create Appointment".

+### Viewing Appointments

+- **Navigating Dates**: Use the "Previous Day" and "Next Day" buttons to navigate between dates.
+The appointments for the selected day will be displayed below.
+- **Appointments List**: View all appointments for the selected date, including details such as the doctor, patient, type, start and end times, duration, and room number.
+You can also cancel any appointment directly from this list.

+### Handling Doctors' Schedules

+- **Manage Doctors**: Use this button to manage doctor availabilities, particularly for scheduling around their sickness or leave.
+Select a doctor, specify the start and end dates of their unavailability, and submit to reschedule their appointments.

+### Confirming Actions

+- **Confirm Cancellation**: This modal will ask you to confirm the cancellation of an appointment to prevent accidental deletions.

 ## Backend